Nonconventional limit theorems in discrete and continuous time via martingales: Introduction

-Our methods rely on a martingale approach which have played a decisive role in most proofs of the central limit theorem during the last 50 years.
-In view of strong dependence on the future of summands in (\ref{1.1}) application of martingales in our setup does not seem plausible on the first sight.
-It turns out, somewhat surprisingly, that an appropriately modified martingale approach still works well in our situation if we construct the filtration of $\sig$-algebras so that in some sense "future becomes present".
-Unlike the classical situation our functional central limit theorem yields a process which has Gaussian distributions but not necessarily independent increments and we demonstrate an explicit example of such limiting process with dependent increments.
+Unlike the classical situation, our functional central limit theorem yields a process which has Gaussian distributions but not necessarily independent increments and we demonstrate an explicit example of such limiting process with dependent increments.
 This interesting effect rarely appears in natural models.
-We obtain also a functional central limit theorem in the corresponding continuous time case which only recently was treated in the sense of nonconventional ergodic theorems (see \cite{BLM}).
+We obtain also a functional central limit theorem in the corresponding continuous time case which only recently was treated in the sense of nonconventional ergodic theorems (see~\cite{BLM}).
 It turns out that the limiting process in the continuous time case has a somewhat different structure than in the discrete time setup.
-These results generalize \cite{Ki2} where the partition into blocks and the direct use of characteristic functions showed applicability only to the case $k=2$ under more restrictive conditions and neither the functional central limit theorem nor the continuous time case could be dealt with by the method employed there.
+These results generalize \cite{Ki2}, where the partition into blocks and the direct use of characteristic functions showed applicability only to the case $k=2$ under more restrictive conditions and neither the functional central limit theorem nor the continuous time case could be dealt with by the method employed there.